-In 1925 under the ministry of Rev. G. S. Paton, the question of union with the Methodist, Presbyterians and Unitarian Churches was considered.
-That same year a vote was taken and with a positive vote of 35 out of 40, the United Church in Abbotsford was born.
+In 1925 under the ministry of Rev. G. S. Paton, the question of union with the Methodist, Presbyterian, and Unitarian Churches was considered.
+That same year, a vote was taken and, with a positive vote of 35 out of 40, the United Church in Abbotsford was born.

-Throughout the years Trinity Memorial has adapted to the changes needed to ensure a healthy and spiritual place for its congregation, the wider church and community.
-Trinity Memorial has contributed to the support of United Church Student Intern Ministers and continues to support Intercultural Ministry, United Church Mission and Service and the 1st Abbotsford Scouts.
-A new initiative, Spiritual Path to Awakening or SPA, provides folk with a path to finding their spirituality outside the Sunday morning norm.
+Throughout the years, Trinity Memorial has adapted to the changes needed to ensure a healthy and spiritual place for its Congregation, the wider Church, and the Community.
+Trinity Memorial has contributed to the support of United Church Student Intern Ministers and continues to support Intercultural Ministry, United Church Mission, and Service, and the 1st Abbotsford Scouts.
+A new initiative, Spiritual Path to Awakening (SPA), provides people with a path to finding their spirituality outside the Sunday morning norm.

 Community involvement has long been part of Trinity Memorial’s tradition.
-Many non-profit and for profit community-based groups meet in our premises.
-Trinity Memorial participates with other Abbotsford churches in the World Day of Prayer and in the Week for Christian Unity.
-They support First United in Vancouver and locally, Transition House, Warm Place, Abbotsford Food Bank and Starfish Backpack program.
+Many non-profit and for-profit Community-based groups meet on our premises.
+Trinity Memorial participates with other Abbotsford Churches in the World Day of Prayer and in the Week for Christian Unity.
+They support First United in Vancouver and locally, Transition House, Warm Place, Abbotsford Food Bank, and the Starfish Backpack program.

-In Febuary 2020 we became a member of Affirm United and committed to being Public, Intentional and explicit (PIE) about our welcome of All of God's beloved Children.
+In February 2020, we became a member of Affirm United and committed to being Public, Intentional, and explicit (PIE) about our welcome of All of God's beloved Children.
 We affirmed our welcome for the members of the LGBTQ2S+ community.